Live Migration

 3 Migration service competitor analysis

-2 Design studios with 12 stakeholders
+2 Design studios with 12 migration SMEs

 of all Atlas live migrations are now automatically and successfully verified during the migration process.
 Users no longer have to opt in or manually verify their migrations.

 of all Atlas live migrations are successful, excluding user caused errors.
-This shows an increase in experience navigability and backend assuredness, especially from the original 25.9% success rate!
+This shows an increase in experience navigability and backend assuredness, especially from the original low 25.9% success rate!

 of all migration now use Atlas live migration and are self service.
 Larger migrations still require the usage of standalone mongosync and migration factory help, but future endeavors to add filtered sync, resumability and customizable parameters to Atlas live migration will improve scaled usage.